The Magi and the Christmas

 2:13-14 that Joseph and family left for Egypt in the

-middle of the night, probably within hours of the Magoi's leaving.
+middle of the night, probably within hours of the Magi's leaving.
 And

 they stayed in Egypt for at least several months, probably years.
 But Joseph, Mary and Jesus were